jmfrancklab/pyspecdata/doc_src/notebook.rst

 electronic notebook for several years in this way with great success.)

+Please note that this is a very different "notebook" than the one supplied by jupyter notebooks (which pyspecdata also supports).
+In this section, we aim to provide a laboratory notebook with publication-ready figures and a complete path from raw data to those figures.

 * With minimal effort, it is possible to design a notebook that works in a similar fashion with HTML, Markdown, *etc.*  (The main author just has no interest in doing this, since the PDF output